cafeibit/Azure-Data-Engineering/readme.md

 Create a Logic App workflow named `SendEmailFromPipeline`.
 Define the workflow trigger as `When finished loading by PolyBase`, and add an action of `Office 365 Outlook – Send an email (V2)`.

+* <a href="https://docs.microsoft.com/en-us/azure/logic-apps/quickstart-create-first-logic-app-workflow">Quickstart: Create an integration workflow with multi-tenant Azure Logic Apps and the Azure portal</a>

 **Create a pipeline to trigger your Logic App email workflow**